-The advent of the Internet and the ubiquity of breaking news at your fingertips on mobile devices has made news-jacking a viable strategy for freelancers looking to deliver their latest, successful writing pitch to their editors, as well as agency creatives who are looking to pitch successful ideas to their clients.
+Today’s convenience of breaking news at your fingertips on mobile devices has made news-jacking a viable strategy for freelancers looking to deliver their latest, successful writing pitch to their editors, as well as agency creatives who are looking to pitch successful ideas to their clients.
 In short, news-jacking can have impressive results when you strike just at the right time.

 There’s a science to this approach, which we’ll get into right now.

 One of the most common challenges that freelance writers encounter is coming up with stellar pitches to deliver to their editors.
 Editors are constantly hungry for great content for marketing purposes, and a freelancer’s responsibility is to be able to constantly deliver solid pitches.

 Unfortunately — and this happens to the best freelancers, too — the well sometimes just runs dry.
 Ideas are sometimes not forthcoming, especially if you write about the same topics day in and day out as part of your writing niche.
 In such a situation, understanding how to news-jack can be your saving grace (and your editor’s, too).

 What you’re doing is writing content around a hot, breaking news story to accomplish the following objectives: